 Here, most of us choose to flip the switch.
 But Greene, who is a utilitarian, considers these two scenarios morally identical.
 He calls the response disparity "the perfect scientific problem."
 And, to his credit, he solved it.

-We can formalize this with a graph.
+I formalized this with a graph.

 For the pushing problem, those below the dotted line are cognitive-control dominant and choose to act.
 Those above are emotionally dominant and do not harm the backpacker.

-Molly Crockett and colleagues gave people citalopram, an SSRI like Prozac, and had them respond to our standard set of dilemmas.
+Molly Crockett and colleagues gave volunteers citalopram, an SSRI like Prozac, and had them respond to our standard set of dilemmas.
 A short-term effect of citalopram is the enhancement of emotional reactivity in the amygdala and the VMPFC, among other regions.
 As predicted, they found that people under the influence of citalopram (as compared with a placebo) made fewer utilitarian judgements in response to "personal" dilemmas like the [pushing] case.

 Solving Everything